1. Parameters and their specification#

 The layout of the initial inducing points locations is given by the item

-.
-If ind_points_locs0_layout = equidistant
+ind_points_locs0_layout.
+If ind_points_locs0_layout = equidistant the

 initial locations of the inducing points are equidistant between the trial

 start and trial end.
-If ind_points_locs0_layout = uniform
+If ind_points_locs0_layout = uniform the initial

 inducing points are distributed randomly between the start and end of the